 Unallocated inventory usage is when the COGS Reconciliation process cannot find an inventory lot record to associate with an inventory usage record.
 It is a symptom of an underlying problem with your business processes or data, so it is important to identify and correct the root causes.

 Different causes of unallocated inventory usage will require different steps to resolve the issue.
 For example, one possible cause is team members not properly entering incoming shipments.
 To resolve this, you would first enter the missing records, creating the inventory lots needed to allocate the inventory usage.
 Then you should make process changes to ensure shipments are received properly going forward.
 Another common cause is inventory not properly accounted for in the system’s beginning balance, which you can resolve using inventory adjustments.

 Inspecting unallocated usage is an excellent way to locate possible errors in your data and/or processes.

 Finding Unallocated Inventory Usage

 When you first open the Inventory Usage module, you may see a long list of entries.
-This may simply be a result of the fact that most inventory usage records are initially recorded as "unallocated" usage, which are then allocated as part of the COGS Reconciliation process.
-Therefore, you should run this process just prior to reviewing unallocated inventory usage.
+This may simply be a result of the fact that most inventory usage records are initially recorded as "unallocated" usage.
+These are allocated as part of the COGS Reconciliation process.
+Therefore, you should run the reconciliation processes prior to reviewing unallocated inventory usage.
 This way, you're only considering inventory usage records for which aACE could not find an inventory lot record as a cost source (i.e. what we mean when we say "unallocated inventory usage").

 - Manually run the COGS Reconciliation process.

-- Navigate to Menu > Inventory > Inventory Usage.
+- Navigate from Main Menu > Inventory > Inventory Usage.

 - At the list view, click the footer link to Find Open Inventory Usage.